kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 will rollout across nodes.
 -->

-n/a because the scheduler is only the component to rollout this feature.
+The partly failure in the rollout isn't there because the scheduler is only the component to rollout this feature.
+But, if upgrading the scheduler itself fails somehow, new Pods won't be scheduled anymore.
+(while Pods, which are already scheduled, won't be affected in any cases.)

 ###### What specific metrics should inform a rollback?